gem5bootcamp/latin-america-2024/homework/secure-memory-medata-cache/README.md

 ## Analysis

-Now, we are going to use the output of the gem5 simulation to understand how the metadta cache impacts the performance of the secure memroy system
+Now, we are going to use the output of the gem5 simulation to understand how the metadata cache impacts the performance of the secure memroy system

 ### Question 1